QPL2025/qpl-jekyll/accepted.md

 title: Accepted Submissions
 ---

-The following submissions to QPL 2023 have been accepted to appear in the proceedings or to be presented as a talk during the conference.
-Software tool demos and posters will be announced later.
+The following submissions to QPL 2023 have been accepted to appear in the proceedings or to be presented during the conference.

 ### Accepted Proceedings Submissions